Recovery: re·cov·ery noun A return to a normal or healthy condition.

 If you would like additional information on substantial improvement requirements in the City of Punta Gorda, please contact the Building Division at pgpermittech@cityofpuntagordafl.com or call 941-575-3324.

-Source: City of Punta Gorda Flood and Natural Disaster Information webpage
+Source: City of Punta Gorda 50% FEMA Rule webpage

 If you have been affected by a hurricane, apply for FEMA Disaster Assistance to take care of your critical needs.
 FEMA may provide financial help to assist you with home repairs, temporary housing, or property damage (appliances, furniture, vehicle, etc.).
 You may also qualify for help with childcare, medical, lodging, moving, and funeral expenses.